 the overall place of Tejay van Garderen in 2012 and 2014 and Richie Porte in 2016.

 23 July 2011: Cadel Evans finishes second in the Grenoble time trial (behind Tony Martin) to become the first Tour de France champion from the Southern Hemisphere.

-9 July 2018: BMC matches its 2015 success in the same format with a triumph in the Tour de France team time trial in Cholet, propelling Greg Van Avermaet into the overall lead for the second time (after 2016).
+9 July 2018: BMC repeats its 2015 success and claims the Tour de France team time trial in Cholet, propelling Greg Van Avermaet into the overall lead for the second time (after 2016).

 Receive exclusive news about the Tour